Alethio36/mediastack/docs/watchlist.md

 **Reopen only if:** jellyfin-web renders `DisplayMessage` as a persistent element.
 Apprise stays the notification path.

+### Deletion attribution in a container

+**Verdict:** rejected (Sept 2026) — `audit on` runs auditd on the host.

+The kernel keeps one audit rule set and one audit daemon per host; audit is not namespaced per container.
+An auditd container would need host networking, the host PID namespace and the audit capabilities — a host daemon in a costume, no isolation gained — and would fight any auditd the host already runs.
+Its rules live in the kernel, so stopping the container leaves them loaded with nothing collecting the events.
+Also weighed: Falco and Tetragon (eBPF; they name the container directly, but run privileged, are heavy, and depend on the kernel's eBPF support), Elastic's Auditbeat (brings the Elastic stack), fanotify (cannot attribute deletes on NFS).

+**Reopen only if:** services stop running as their own host UIDs — rootless Docker or userns-remap would shift them and break attribution by UID.
+An eBPF tool that names the container is the answer then.

 ## Parked

 ### qBittorrent API keys